Flyspeck101/Tetris-Guides/Height Differences.md

 There are three main height differences: 1, 2 and 3.
 If the height difference is greater than 3, you can use an I piece to bring up one side.

 How to resolve height difference of 1:

+[when I have the time and effort to open fourtris]